tsackton/taelgar/Gazetteer/Greater Dunmar/Dunmari Basin/Kharsan.md

 > `$=dv.view("_scripts/view/get_PageDatedValue")`
 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

+%% Tim: not sure how much else needs to be added? %%

 Once a major Dunmari city, now a ruin.
 At one point, was controlled by the undead warrior [[Grash]], until his defeat at the [[Battle for Uzgukhar]].